A novelist and historian who has been fascinated by Johnson’s music for decades tells why

 So now we know what he means when he sings in “Love in Vain”:

-was lonesome, I felt so lonesome, And I could not help but cry.
+And I could not help but cry.

 He had, as you see, a supple way with words that carry and project his hopes and fears, the hopes tenuous at best, the fears devastating, particularly in matters of the heart.
 Women, for him, were heaven and hell on earth, and his attitude toward them varied.
 Sometimes he would reproach himself: